Gilbert Curle: Betrothal

 The marriage was discussed in October 1584 at Wingfield, and Ralph Sadler notified Francis Walsingham that the couple had written to the Laird of Barnbougle for permission to marry, and Mary had asked him to speed the letter.

 Meanwhile, Curle was taken from Wingfield to view Tutbury Castle and examine the accommodation in advance of Mary moving there.
 He reported the lodgings were in a poor state.
 Sadler wrote to Walsingham that Curle's report was misleading, and he had lied "like a false Scot".
-Sadler and John Somer admitted that Curle had justly noted that the glazing was in disrepair in the great tower, but they suspected Mary's household were reluctant to move for "secret causes".
+Sadler and his assistant John Somers admitted that Curle had justly noted that the glazing was in disrepair in the great tower, but they suspected Mary's household were reluctant to move for "secret causes".

 A great deal of furnishings were needed for Tutbury.
-John Somer was "every day assaulted" by Nau and Curle with daily requests for horses for Mary.
+John Somers was "every day assaulted" by Nau and Curle with daily requests for horses for Mary.
 He said the weather was too cold for riding and she could always borrow horses.
 Somer thought that Mary intended to send Curle as a messenger to Scotland, and he provided a sketch of the secretary's character for William Cecil.
 Curle was not so quick-witted or prompt as Nau, French-like, but with a shrewd melancholy wit, and not so pleasant in speech and utterance, and suspect enough.
 Mary liked him for his fidelity and secrecy.
+If Curll went to Scotland, he would "go lightlier in post" and not make such an expensive show of his status as Nau would.

+Merchant's letter

+Curle corresponded with Thomas Baldwin, a servant of the Earl of Shrewsbury.
+In order to disguise the meaning of his letters, Curle wrote about a "merchant of London" to mean Elizabeth I, Mary was a "merchant of Newcastle", and Francis Walsingham was the "merchant's wife".
+Mary's keeper Ralph Sadler was "the carrier" and his assistant John Somers "the carrier's man", and the Earl of Shrewsbury was "the peddler".
+Curle could then write letters that might pass as unsuspicious mercantile correspondence.
+Sadler inspected an intercepted letter in October 1584 and thought the identifications were not entirely correct. his colleague Somers seemed to be implicated in Curle's schemes, and Curle claimed the "carrier" and "carrier's man" disliked Bess of Hardwick.
+Sadler reported to Walsingham that he and Somers were angry with Curle for letting them down or betraying them, and Somers had not been turned or compromised.
+Somers wrote to Walsingham, as a conceit taking on the persona of the "carrier's man".
+Baldwin was sent to the Tower of London.